Temporary Bauhaus app

 Klassik Stiftung Weimar

-The Bauhaus+ app is a multimedia companion through the Bauhaus Museum, the Museum Neues Weimar, the Haus Am Horn and the Nietzsche Archive.
+The Weimar+ app is a multimedia companion through the Bauhaus Museum, the Museum Neues Weimar, the Haus Am Horn and the Nietzsche Archive.
 With audio tours through the exhibitions, information on events and numerous other contributions, you will discover Weimar Modernism with it.
 Download the app to your own device, or even before your visit.
-When visiting the Bauhaus Museum Weimar, the Museum Neues Weimar or the Haus Am Horn, you can use the Bauhaus+ App as a free audio guide through the museum.
+When visiting the Bauhaus Museum Weimar, the Museum Neues Weimar or the Haus Am Horn, you can use the Weimar+ app as a free audio guide through the museum.

 More articles on this topic

 Rathna Ramanathan, Program Director at the Royal College of Art about the modern obsession with ourselves.